 In applying the formulas found in the white paper “Measuring the Economic Value of a City Park System” developed by The Trust for Public Land’s Center for City Park Excellence(2003) to the Mary Lake property it is possible to calculate the real monetary value of the various benefits the sanctuary will bring to the Highlands District and Capital Regional District.

-The community economic benefits of the Mary lake Nature Park are multiple.
+The community economic benefits of the Mary lake Nature Sanctuary are multiple.
 Environmental Services Recreational direct use Human Health

 Environmental Services Based on estimates from the international Ecosystem Service Value Database (ESVD) that gives monetary valuations for 22 services provided by 10 distinct biomes.
 The many services include water purification and management, air quality, etc. The 3 major ecosystems Inland Wetlands, Rivers & Lakes, and Temperate Forests found on the property provide services with an economic value of$280,000 per year.